cvladan/lexicon-svko/README.md

 ﻿TODO:
-- remove tooltipster.js library for tooltips as it requires jquery
+- remove tooltipster.js library for tooltips as it requires jquery, and replace it with
+- allow editing of post-type-name, jer je sve već pripremljeno da bude flexible, samo UI

 # Lexicon WordPress Plugin